FreeDSx/LDAP/docs/Server/Access-Control.md

 - **Compare**: a Compare request is rejected if the bound user is denied access to the compared attribute.
 - **Add / Modify**: the request is rejected if the bound user is denied access to any attribute being written.

+A read deny strips the value, but does not stop the attribute being named in a filter.
+To also stop that, pair it with a [Filter Rule](#filter-rules), or mark the attribute [confidential](#confidential-attributes), which does both.

 ```php
 AclRules::fromEmpty()->replaceAttributeRules(
     // Only admins can see or write userPassword.